ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/integer-vs-floats/integer-float-conversions.md

 ## Implicit Conversions

 When a conversion is not explicitly stated by the user, then it's an implicit one.
 In general it's a conversion that the compiler issues when there is an operation involving two (or more) elements of different datatypes.
-In that case, the compiler has to convert one of the values to the same datatype as the other, as most of the operations involve elements of the same size -with some exceptions, like for example the `SADDW`/`UADDW` Neon instructions which add elements of different widths.
+In that case, the compiler has to convert one of the values to the same datatype as the other, as most of the operations involve elements of the same size -with some exceptions, like for example the `SADDW`/`UADDW` Advanced SIMD instructions which add elements of different widths.
 Such instructions do not require any kind of conversion.
 But let's consider the generic operation:

 ```
 C = A OP B